-The Alachua County Commissioners on Tuesday appointed to a new member to the charter review commission, replacing a disgruntled one who resigned abruptly.
+The Alachua County Commissioners on Tuesday appointed a new member to the charter review commission, replacing a disgruntled one who resigned abruptly.

 Nicholas Klein, 36, of High Springs, and the chairman of the county’s veterans service advisory board, emerged as the county commission’s choice from a pool of 15 candidates.